GModal/pd2jack/README.md

 MTC code was tested with the LV2 plugin **Midi Timecode (MTC) Generator**, and fed through to *Ardour*.
 This hasn't been extensively tested, but it works.

-### MIDI Real Time messages
+## MIDI Real Time messages

-Some corrections to the Pd "port #" offset are made for RT message.
-They seem to work (RT entering a port should *appear* on that port).
+Some corrections to the Pd "port #" offset are made for RT message, as it's documented that sending RT introduces an unwanted offset.

-There's an option to redirect the patch->libpd RT output to the more generic *sendMidiByte()*, rather than as a system RT byte.
-This option is currently not documented, but is set with a Pd message (more on that, eventually).

-## More on MIDI RT messages

-What really qualifies as a **Real Time** message in the MIDI protocol?
-Certainly the five (or six?) single-byte RT codes count as RT.
-Those **single-byte events** can be sent within a SYSEX data stream, Note On events, etc., and probably (possibly?) won't interrupt the stream.
-The JACK API supposedly prevents "intertwined" events, but alone it can't fix an ancient protocol (with no handshaking and without packets, for multiple data-sources).

 ### Big Five RT:
  - Timing Clock